 Tickets

-Questions regarding eligibility for graduation: please contact the Office of the Registrar at reghelp@uga.edu.
+For questions regarding eligibility for graduation: Please contact the Office of the Registrar at reghelp@uga.edu.

 Questions regarding digital tickets: Please call UGA Ticket Office at 706-542-1231.